sudoblockio/icon-tracker-docker/README.md

 > Get in touch if you want to have any prometheus rules / grafana dashboards to monitor the stack.
 They will be made public in the future.

+If you are running on a single host without an external firewall, be mindful that docker ignores UFW rules and so consider [this repo](https://github.com/chaifeng/ufw-docker) but beware you will also need to allow traffic to internal services such as postgres, redis, and kafka as well.

+### Database Optimization

+For the best performance, it is important that you tune the postgres database per the specs of the node you are running the application on.
+To do this, go to [https://pgtune.leopard.in.ua/](https://pgtune.leopard.in.ua/), enter your specs, and put the output into a file called `postgresql.conf` in the root of this repo.
+The file should be mounted into the PG container and the specs will be reflected in the PG exporter.

 ### Running the application

 After customizing the `.env` file from previous step, simply run the following command: